4d/docs/docs/Events/onColumnResize.md

 ### 4D View Pro

 This event is generated when the width of a column is modified by a user.
-On this context, the object returned by the `FORM Event` command contains:
+On this context, the [event object](overview.md#event-object) returned by the `FORM Event` command contains:

 |Property|Type|Description|
 |---|---|---|